Stay up to date with notifications from The Independent

 ‘We’re a middle-class family.
 How was our son groomed into a gang?’

-Harriet and Tom’s son was groomed by a criminal gang and embroiled into selling drugs, and anti-social behaviour.
+Harriet and Tom’s son was groomed by a criminal gang, and became embroiled in a world of drug dealing and antisocial behaviour.
 They speak to Zoë Beaty about the risks of child exploitation – and how it could happen to any parent

-Victims of county lines are picked and primed, exploited and then trapped in violent networks, unable to free themselves
+Victims of county lines gangs are picked and primed, exploited, and find themselves trapped in a violent underworld, unable to get free

-Victims of county lines are picked and primed, exploited and then trapped in violent networks, unable to free themselves (Getty/iStock)
+Victims of county lines gangs are picked and primed, exploited, and find themselves trapped in a violent underworld, unable to get free (Getty/iStock)

-It was all very “normal”, in the beginning.
-A normal family – two parents, two kids, a boy and a girl – in a normal town, in the northeast of England.
-Harriet and Tom were navigating all the normal parts of parenting teenagers coming of age when it began; changing schools, changing friends, the onset of social media.
-They lived in a six-bedroom, three-storey house; work was good and life was ticking along.
+It was all very “normal” in the beginning.
+A normal family – two parents, two kids, a boy and a girl – in a normal town, in the North East of England.
+Harriet and Tom were navigating all the normal aspects of parenting teenagers when it began: changing schools, changing friends, the onset of social media.
+They lived in a six-bedroom, three-storey house; work was good, and life was ticking along.
 Then, slowly at first, everything started to change.

 The signs were subtle.
 Ben’s transition to secondary school had been relatively smooth but, as all teenagers do, he was testing boundaries occasionally.
 “He started sneaking out a bit,” Harriet explains – their bedroom was at the top of the house, “so we didn’t necessarily hear everything downstairs.”
 It had never been a problem in the past.